pyroscope/rtorrent-ps/docs/customize.rst

 can be configured to your will, in `rTorrent-PS 1.1` and up.
 This is also known as *canvas v2*.

-Use the following `rtxmlrpc`_ command to check if you have a version that can do this:
+Use the following :ref:`rtxmlrpc` command to check if you have a version that can do this:

 .. code-block:: shell